-One of the City of Los Angeles’ ongoing efforts is VisionZero LA, which is an initiative that aims to end traffic-related death by 2035.
-One of strategies that has been implemented to accomplish this goal is installation of scramble crosswalks around the city.
+One of the City of Los Angeles’ ongoing efforts is VisionZero LA, which is an initiative that aims to end traffic-related deaths by 2035.
+One of their strategies is the installation of scramble crosswalks around the city.

 Typical crosswalks are designed so that vehicles and pedestrians travel together in the same flow of traffic.
-For instance, when a walk sign is on for pedestrians traveling in North South direction, vehicles are allowed to travel in North South direction as well.
-At this time, pedestrians and vehicles traveling in East and West directions must wait.
+For instance, when a walk sign is on for pedestrians traveling North-South, vehicles are allowed to travel North-South as well.
+At this time, pedestrians and vehicles traveling in East-West directions must wait.

 This may sound like a great idea to ensure the safety of pedestrians.
 In fact, Los Angeles Magazine published an article titled “L.A.’s New Diagonal Crosswalks Are Literally Saving Lives.”

 On one hand, yes.
 Statistical data shows that installation of scramble crosswalks is actually decreasing the number of traffic related injuries.
 The prime example is the intersection of Hollywood and Highland.
 According to VisionZero, the intersection used to have an average of 13 crashes per year, but after the installation of the scramble crosswalk in November 2015, there have been zero crashes.
 This is indeed a significant and promising improvement.

 However, one vital piece is missing: accessibility for people with disabilities.
 Currently there is no measure in place that requires implementation of accessibility features for scramble crosswalks.